Juan Miguel de Agüero: Mexico City Metropolitan Cathedral

 Juan Miguel de Agüero’s worked on the Mexico City Metropolitan Cathedral, located in Mexico City, Mexico.
 Cladio de Arciniega drew up the plans for the cathedral while Juan Miguel de Agüero built the model for the cathedral.
 The construction of the cathedral started in 1573 and finished in 1813.
 A majority of the first walls of the cathedral were built by Juan Miguel de Agüero.
-It is important to note that the Mexico City Metropolitan Cathedral was built on top of Templo Mayor, which was a temple that the Aztecs used before the colonization of Tenochtitlan.
+The Mexico City Metropolitan Cathedral was built on top of Templo Mayor, which was a temple that the Aztecs used before the colonization of Tenochtitlan.
 The central dome is 65 meters high and is supported by four columns.
 The two towers are 60 meters in height.
 The church is 60.40 meters wide and is about 25 meters high along the central nave and 126.67 meters long.
 The building of the cathedral took 240 years for it to be finished, which puts Juan Miguel de Agüero in a long list of architects, master builders and construction teams.
 The cathedral is in the style of Gothic architecture, but has other styles of architecture due to the amount of time it took to build.
 Other types of architecture styles we find on the cathedral are Baroque, Churrigueresque, Neo-classical and Neo-Renaissance.
 The cathedral is made of material surrounding the Temple Mayor such as tezontle, tenayocatele, remedios, and chiluca.
 The main stones for the cathedral consisted of tezontle, tuff stone, an andesite.
 The vision for the cathedral was used to consolidate power in the newly founded territory the Spaniards conquered.
 Through the building of the cathedral, the Spaniards were able to enforce Catholicism amongst the Aztecs.